 The death and other insurance benefit liability is determined by estimating the expected present value of the benefits in excess of the policyholder's expected account value in proportion to the present value of total expected assessments and investment margin.
 Total expected assessments are the aggregate of all contract charges, including those for administration, mortality, expense, and surrender.
 The liability is accrued as actual assessments are earned.
-The expected present value of benefits and assessments are generally derived from a set of stochastic scenarios that have been calibrated to assumed market rates of return and assumptions including volatility, discount rates, lapse rates and mortality experience.
-Consistent with the Company's policy on the Unlock, the Company regularly evaluates estimates used and adjusts the liability, with a related charge or credit to benefits, losses and loss adjustment expenses.
-For further information on the Unlock, see the Value of Business Acquired accounting policy section within this footnote.
+The expected present value of benefits and assessments is generally derived from a set of stochastic scenarios that has been calibrated to assumed market rates of return and assumptions including volatility, discount rates, lapse rates and mortality experience.
+Consistent with the Company's policy on the Unlock, the Company regularly evaluates estimates used and adjusts the liability, with a related charge or credit to benefits and losses.

-The Company reinsures a portion of its in-force GMDB and GMWB, and all of its universal life insurance secondary guarantees.
+The Company reinsures a portion of its in-force GMDB and GMWB business.